akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

     <bean class="org.test.MyDocumentSender" id="DocumentSender"/>
     <camelContext id="spring-context" xmlns="http://camel.apache.org/schema/spring">
 ```
-And add a *Bean* Component to your route.
+And add a *Bean* component to your route.
 In the properties of that component set *Ref* to the id of the bean *DocumentSender*

 And all of a sudden our 2Do list now looks like this
 - The ID of a folder where our document will finally land in Liferay :heavy_check_mark: